Table of Contents

 A PMP student with a minimum of 5 years of software industry experience may request a waiver of the two-semester capstone.
 If approved, they may take another 6 credits of approved CS classes instead of the capstone.

-Students who completed similar classes during their undergrad, for example CU Boulder CSEN BS and CSEN-BAM students completing Sr. Capstone projects class may submit the online petition to request for a waiver from this requirement.
+Students who completed similar classes during their undergrad at CU Boulder, for example CU Boulder CSEN BS and CSEN-BAM students completing Sr. Capstone projects also receive a waiver from this requirement.
+No petitions required.

 Master's students may request a maximum of nine semester hours taken at another University or within CU (either taken as a non-degree student OR taken as a non-CS student) to be transferred.
 All transfer requests must have departmental approval, please reach out to your graduate advisor for steps on how to request review of credits.
 You will need your syllabi, unofficial copy of your transcript, and a confirmation that the classes have not been used towards any other degree (Bachelor’s or higher).

 Students will be expected to submit a plan of study, in consultation with their departmental advisor, during the first semester of study.
 Changes to the plan of study must be approved by the advisor.

 Students opting for course based MS degree do not have the thesis option or the independent study research option, as this is a “course-only” degree.
 The research-oriented plan is only available to research-based MS degree students.

 The Graduate School requires that to receive a Master's degree a student must maintain a grade point average of at least 3.0 in all courses taken as a graduate student.

 Course-based Master's students are split amongst the graduate program advisor, please check your BuffPortal to see who your advisor is.
 The person in this role serves as their academic advisor throughout a student’s academic program.
 Students consult with their advisor to plan their course of study.